 - Other specialities include Black Francolin, Little Crake, Rüppell’s Warbler, Masked Shrike

-- Brilliant pink Greater Flamingos on Lake Akrotiri - and Spur-winged Lapwing, too
+- Brilliant pink Greater Flamingos on Lake Akrotiri and Spur-winged Lapwing

 - 7 nights at a good hotel close to Paphos headland - the island's premier migration hotspot

-- Experty led by Limosa's Gary Elton, making his fourth and fifth visits to the island
+- Expertly led by Limosa's Gary Elton, making his fourth visit to the island

-Fly London Gatwick-Paphos.
+Fly to Paphos.
 Transfer to our comfortable hotel for the week.
 Night Paphos

 Beneath the shadow of the beautiful Troodos Mountains, a buzzing, insect-like song betrays the presence of a striking Cyprus Wheatear perched atop a Calabrian Pine.
 Far below, along the island’s picturesque south coast, the black head, white whisker and boldly-spotted underside of a jaunty male Cyprus Warbler, singing atop a yellow-flowered Genista, is etched against a backdrop of dazzling limestone cliffs that plunge into the azure waters of the Mediterranean.
 While in a quiet grassy valley stretching inland from the coast, the rhythmic calls of Black Francolin and Chukar float over flower-filled meadows to herald the start of another exciting day’s birding.